confio/tgrade-networks/README.md

 ```

 ### Import your Validator Key
 We already have assigned a few external validators from this task.
-Therefore use the tgrade address YOU provided via Email or on Discord #core-validators channel
+Therefore use the tgrade address YOU provided via Email.

 Usage:
 ```bash